 There are some key factors you need to consider for you to make the right choice of ultrasonic cleaning solution.
 This includes what the contaminant is, the contaminant’s nature, the item you want to clean, steps involved after cleaning, and rinsing steps.

 1. What is the contaminant type you want to remove?

 Above, you have seen the different types of contaminants ultrasonic cleaning solution can remove.
 But do you know that one solution type cannot get rid of all the contaminants?
-There is a difference between removing coolant and chips from an item and removing tissue and blood residues from a surgical instrument, isn’t it?
-Of course, it is!
-So, you need to know the type of contaminant you want to deal with, so you can choose the perfect solution to use with your ultrasonic cleaner and get rid of the contaminants easily.
+There is a difference between removing coolant and chips from an item and removing tissue and blood residues from a surgical instrument, right?
+Of course!
+So, you need to know the type of contaminant you want to deal with, so you can choose the perfect solution to use with your ultrasonic cleaner as this will help you get rid of the contaminants easily.

 2. The contaminants nature

 The nature of the contaminant you want to remove will determine the type of ultrasonic cleaning solution formulation you should use.
 For example, if you want to get rid of contaminants like grease or any oily contaminants, you will need an emulsifying cleaning solution formulation.
 This will cause the oily contaminants to float so you can remove them from the solution easily without the need to drain the tank and clean it every time.